 Amelia (Amy) Kraehe So, you mentioned that your program is grounded in anti-racist practice.
 Can you give me an example of what that looks like or walk us through a method or technique that you like to use that you’ve found pretty effective so that we can learn from that?

 Kim Cosier Sure.
-A few years ago, I wrote an article that was called On Whiteness Informed Amanda’s, and that the article really described a failure to to enact this and a particular with a particular group of students and come across this notion of wormed Amanda’s which are it originated with teachers of Native American kids but then it got transferred over to this notion of people who are effective teachers of African American kids.
+A few years ago, I wrote an article that was called On Whiteness and Becoming Warm Defenders, and that the article really described a failure to to enact this and a particular with a particular group of students and come across this notion of Warm Defenders which it originated with teachers of Native American kids but then it got transferred over to this notion of people who are effective teachers of African American kids.

 And the characteristics of those teachers were that they held the kids to high standards while at the same time showed care, got involved in their lives at home, you know, and became like really became a part of their lives emotionally as well as educationally.
 And so, I brought that to them, and I was thinking, this is such a great concept and we’re going to engage with this.